 During Main Camp, the entire camp community elects campers to the Honor Council.
 These are boys who they feel strongly exemplify the Falling Creek Spirit and Code, and are tapped and recognized during Campfire.

-There are representatives from all four tribes so all ages participate.
+There are representatives from all four Lines, so all ages participate.
+Starting in 2021, staff became eligible to be voted into the Honor Council by their peers.
 The size of the group ranges from 15-25.
 The group meets with directors and staff who were on Honor Council when they were campers, at least once a week to discuss how they feel camp is operating.
 The group elects a leader to serve as a point person to communicate with the directors.
-Meetings are run using Robert’s Rules of Order and they divide up the “positive” and “challenges” feedback with various members of the council who share these with the entire staff Sunday evening at the beginning of the weekly staff meeting.
+Meetings are run using Robert’s Rules of Order and they divide up the “positives” and “challenges” feedback with various members of the council who share these with the entire staff Sunday evening at the beginning of the weekly staff meeting.
 There’s no doubt that they will learn the difference between constructive vs. critical feedback.

 After a hearty breakfast, get ready for the world famous Morning Assembly where anything can happen and it usually does.
 The entire camp community assembles together on the front porch of the Dining Hall overlooking the upper lake.
 Whether it’s one of our crazy staff skits or joining in an all-camp sing along, nothing beats this upbeat way to start a great camp day.